DataDog/integrations-core/ambari/README.md

 ### Service Checks

 **ambari.can_connect**:<br>
-Returns OK if the cluster is reachable, CRITICAL otherwise.
+Returns `OK` if the cluster is reachable, otherwise returns `CRITICAL`.

 **ambari.state**:<br>
-Returns OK if the service is installed or running, WARNING if the service is stopping or uninstalling, or CRITICAL if the service is uninstalled or stopped.
+Returns `OK` if the service is installed or running, `WARNING` if the service is stopping or uninstalling, or `CRITICAL` if the service is uninstalled or stopped.
 For a complete enumeration, see [this file][8].

 ### Events